-Pacific Coast Highway Travel's advice on driving the Pacific Coast Highway in two days, including the best places to stay, places to eat, and the best things to do and see.
+Pacific Coast Highway Travel's advice on driving the Pacific Coast Highway in two days, including the best places to stay, and the best things to do and see.

 Driving the Pacific Coast Highway in two days is not ideal, as you will spend a lot of time in the car.
 You face a good 12 hours of driving, perhaps more if you hit heavy traffic.
 The maths is simple: about six hours each day.